bielzaoo/bielzaoo/README.md

 - :seedling: Learning C and Windows Internals.

-- :zap: Playing CTF in HackTheBox and TryHackMe.
+- :zap: Playing CTF in HackTheBox and TryHackMe platforms.